adamws/kicad-kbplacer/README.md

 ## How to use?
 - Create new PCB and load netlist
-- Obtain [kle-serial](https://github.com/ijprest/kle-serial) compatible layout json file (note: this is not json which can be downloaded directly from [keyboard-layout-editor](http://www.keyboard-layout-editor.com/) website.
-Guide is in preparation)
+- Obtain [kle-serial](https://github.com/ijprest/kle-serial) compatible layout json file (**note**: this is not json which can be downloaded directly from [keyboard-layout-editor](http://www.keyboard-layout-editor.com/) website.
+Expected json format can be seen in `examples` directory.
+Guide is in preparation.)
 - Run KeyAutoPlace plugin
 - Select desired json file and click OK.